Gilandel/utils-assertor/README.md

 - Build all messages in one step at the end (one call to String.format, which locale, if multiple?)

 ## License
-See [https://github.com/Gilandel/utils/LICENSE](main project license): Apache License, version 2.0
+See [main project license](https://github.com/Gilandel/utils/LICENSE): Apache License, version 2.0